Skip to main content

 Body

-The Dean (Prof Charlotte Summers) and Assistant Dean (Prof Grant Stewart) are responsible, together with the Master, Senior Tutor and Tutors, for disciplinary matters.
-She also deals with certain routine matters, such as authorizing parties and booking public rooms.
+The Dean (Prof Grant Stewart) and Assistant Dean (Dr Thomas Hopkins) are responsible, together with the Master, Senior Tutor and Tutors, for disciplinary matters.
 The Deans also deal with certain routine matters, such as authorizing parties/gatherings of 10 or more people and booking public rooms.
 The Deans are available for consultation by appointment.
 An email to dean@sel.cam.ac.uk is the best way to arrange a convenient time.

 Selwyn’s rules and regulations are essential to managing the life of a community in which hundreds of people live and work in close proximity to one another.
 The College is also responsible for upholding University regulations to which students are subject, the law of the land and other obligations.
 Our rules help ensure that members of Selwyn enjoy good working conditions, do not interfere with each others’ lives and work, and enjoy responsibly the facilities provided by the College.
 A summary of these University regulations, which are enforced by the Proctors, can be found in University publications.